This document sets out our policy and practices on use and protection of any information that you give Williamsons when you use our services.

 To distribute newsletters

-Necessary for our legitimate interests (to deal with our suppliers)
+Necessary for our legitimate interests (to deal with our suppliers and to run our business).

 A cookie is a small file sent to your computer's hard drive to help analyse web traffic or let you know when you visit a particular site.
 Cookies allow web applications to respond to you as an individual.
 The web application can tailor its operations to your needs, likes and dislikes by gathering and remembering information about your preferences.